Frequently Asked Questions

 Do I have to write my answers on the problem sheet?

-You can (a) write your answers on the blank space below the questions on the qualification round problem sheet.
+No. You can (a) write your answers in the blank space below the questions.
 However, you can also (b) write your solutions on a separate sheet of paper or (c) type your solution on a computer.
-In cases (b) and (c) you do not need to write down the wording of the problems again.
+In cases (b) and (c), you do not need to write down the wording of the problems again.

 Do I have to write down the steps or only the final solution?

-Please write down your approach and the performed steps (such as mathematical operations).
+Please write down your approach and the steps you performed (such as mathematical operations).

 Which file formats are allowed?